sp4c38/AWattPrice/backend/README.md

 To run it for one area only, add `--areas DE-LU`.
 The importer does not start the notifications service and does not modify any notification-owned file.

-The app requests adjusted statistics through `POST /prices/{area}/statistics`.
-The request contains the selected range and the user's ordered price adjustments, so the backend reproduces the displayed ct/kWh value for every interval before calculating duration-weighted statistics.
+The app requests all adjusted statistics ranges through one `POST /prices/{area}/statistics` call.
+The request contains the user's ordered price adjustments, so the backend reproduces the displayed ct/kWh value once per interval and derives the 1-month, 3-month, 1-year, and 2-year results from the shared two-year dataset.

 Statistics are calculated on demand and are not stored.
 The existing refresher cleanup also prunes SQLite price points and dataset metadata older than two years plus a